-2. Confidential Information
+1. Confidential Information

-- 2.1 If, after the repeal of section 77(2)(c) of the Local Government Act 1989, the Chief Executive Officer is of the opinion that information relating to a meeting is confidential information within the meaning of the Act, he or she may designate the information as confidential and advise Councillors and/or members of Council staff in writing accordingly. - 2.2 Information which has been designated by the Chief Executive Officer as confidential information within the meaning of the Act, and in respect of which advice has been given to Councillors and/or members of Council staff in writing accordingly, will be presumed to be confidential information.
+- 1.1 If, the Chief Executive Officer is of the opinion that information relating to a meeting is confidential information within the meaning of the Act, they may designate the information as confidential and advise Councillors and/or members of Council staff in writing accordingly. - 1.2 Information which has been designated by the Chief Executive Officer as confidential information within the meaning of the Act, and in respect of which advice has been given to Councillors and/or members of Council staff in writing accordingly, will be presumed to be confidential information. - 1.3 Nothing in sub-rule 1.2 will, without more, mean that information designated by the Chief Executive Officer under sub-rule 1.1 satisfies the definition of "confidential information" contained in section 3(1) of the Act.

-3. Joint Council Meetings
+2. Joint Council meetings

-- 3.1 Council may resolve to participate in a Joint Council meeting to consider: - (a) Matters subject to discussion of the [insert existing alliance] - (b) Collaborative projects - (c) Collaborative procurement - (d) Emergency Response - 3.2 If Council has resolved to participate in a Joint Council meeting, the Chief Executive Officer (or delegate) will agree on governance rules with the participating Councils. - 3.3 Where Mansfield Shire Council is the lead Council on a matter to be brought for consideration at a Joint Council meeting, the Mayor will be nominated to Chair the Joint Council meeting.

-- 3.4 A majority of Councillors will be appointed to represent Council at a Joint Council meeting. - 3.5 Consistent information will be provided to Councillors prior to any Joint Meeting and every endeavour will be made by the Chief Executive Officer to facilitate a joint briefing. - 3.6 A joint briefing arranged in accordance with sub-rule (3.5) may be held electronically.
+- 2.1 Council may resolve to participate in a Joint Council meeting to consider: - a) Matters subject to discussion of the Lower North East Councils; - b) Collaborative projects; - c) Collaborative procurement; and - d) Emergency Response - 2.2 If Council has resolved to participate in a Joint Council meeting, the Chief Executive Officer (or delegate) will agree on governance rules with the participating Councils. - 2.3 Where Mansfield Shire Council is the lead Council on a matter to be brought for consideration at a Joint Council meeting, the Mayor will be nominated to Chair the Joint Council meeting. - 2.4 A majority of Councillors will be appointed to represent Council at a Joint Council meeting. - 2.5 Consistent information will be provided to Councillors prior to any Joint Meeting and every endeavour will be made by the Chief Executive Officer to facilitate a joint briefing. - 2.6 A joint briefing arranged in accordance with sub-rule (3.5) may be held electronically.